MiscellaneousStuff/anterion/README.md

 ### Usage

-To run Anterior, you need to run the frontend and the backend.
+To run Anterion, you need to run the frontend and the backend.
 Run the following command to run both together:

 ```bash